vyperlang/vyper/docs/interfaces.rst

     implements: FooBarInterface

-This imports the defined interface from the vyper file at ``an_interface.vy`` (or ``an_interface.json`` if using ABI json interface type) and ensures your current contract implements all the necessary external functions.
+This imports the defined interface from the vyper file at ``an_interface.vyi`` (or ``an_interface.json`` if using ABI json interface type) and ensures your current contract implements all the necessary external functions.
 If any interface functions are not included in the contract, it will fail to compile.
 This is especially useful when developing contracts around well-defined standards such as ERC20.

 .. note::